Heidi K. Abegg

 F: 202.689.3166

-Ms. Abegg has over twenty-two years of legal experience in private practice focusing on all aspects of political law, lobbying compliance, government ethics, campaign finance, and nonprofit law at the state and federal levels.
-Her practice focuses on providing tailored legal solutions to a variety of compliance matters, especially in the integration of law and public policy, including the opportunities and challenges nonprofit entities face when engaged in government relations, grassroots advocacy, political campaigns, and strategic communications.
+Her practice spans all aspects of political law, lobbying compliance, government ethics and campaign finance law at the local, state and federal levels.
+Clients rely on her for tailored legal solutions to wide-ranging compliance matters, especially in the integration of law and public policy, including the opportunities and challenges tax-exempt organizations face when engaged in government relations, grassroots advocacy, ballot measure work, fundraising and strategic communications.

 Memberships & Activities